VFHC GOES INTERNATIONAL TO LEARN ABOUT REAL ESTATE CONCERNS WITH AFFORDABLE HOUSING IN VANCOUVER.

 The Vancouver Fair Housing Center has developed a public comment form.
 To access this form, click here word/pdf.
 For assistance completing this form, contact the Vancouver Fair Housing Center at 228-396-4008.

 Congratulations Harrison County!

 On February 19, 2009 at 3:00 pm, the Harrison County Zoning Commission amended the zoning code to include accessibility provisions.

 On September 7, 2007, Governor Haley Barbour proposed a plan to divert $600 million of housing recovery funds to pump into the expansion of the State Port at Gulfport.
 Despite growing public pressure the Governor has submitted to the Department of Housing and Urban Development (HUD) a revised plan to divert $600 million of housing funds to the Port of Gulfport.

 Tell Us About Your Experience With Discrimination

 If you or someone you know has been a victim of housing discrimination, speak up.
-Contact the Gulf Coast Fair Housing Center and let us investigate your complaint.
+Contact the Vancouver Fair Housing Center and let us investigate your complaint.
 It is the only way to make real change!